Code-Institute-Submissions/SianJade-smoking-rolo-sideshow-website/README.md

 - The site also makes use of Bootstrap's card deck component in order to display the band's music, with an image of the album art each song is featured on so as to add more visual appeal than if the songs were listed in a text only form or by using the `audio` tag by itself, as an image cannot be added to the audio tag, but an image and audio can be added to a Bootstrap card.
 The Music section of the site also allows users to download each track for offline listening should they wish to do so by right clicking the audio element for each song and then selecting the 'Save audio as' option from the menu which appears.

-- Due to the combination of large amounts of clickable and non-clickable elements on the page, I implemented an outer glow on hover only on clickable features of the site on desktops - this makes these elements appear as though they are lighting up - in order to help make more clear which elements are clickable.
+- Due to the combination of large amounts of clickable and non-clickable elements on the page, I implemented an outer glow on hover only on clickable features of the site on desktops - this makes these elements appear as though they are lighting up in order to help make more clear which elements are clickable.
 I also felt that this would add a more dynamic element to the site's design and style.

+- In order to make the navigation links accessible to users no matter where they are on the page, the navbar makes use of Bootstrap's 'fixed-top' class in order to ensure that it is always visbible at the top of the browser window.

 - All links to external websites use the `target="_blank"` attribute in order to ensure that they open in a new tab and do not open in the current tab, thus preventing the need for the use of the browser's back and forward buttons.